michaelnguyen-creative/ainspect/README.md

 | -------------------- | ---------- | --------------- | ------------------------- | ------------------------------------ |
 | ADM Asset Inspection | DX.PROD01  | SP_ADM_DATA     | amd.auto@gemadept.com.vn  | GMD Digital Transformation (GMD_DX)  |

+### CI/CD

+This repo also contains an CD pipeline that can migrate the app (Power platform solution) from one environment  to another.
+More can be found at '.github/workflows/cicd-envmigration.yml'

 ### Contacts